ubco-cmps/cosc123_course/class/week08/test.md

 # Test

-This week you'll get a break from the Test/Bonus Test to catch up.
+This week is Test 3, and it will mostly be on the contents of Weeks 6, 7 and 8, or Conditionals, Images, and Loops

 Here is what it will cover: